-If you have a QA team (quality assurance), then that is probably one of the clearest indicators that you’re not running with Agile.
+If you have a separate QA team (quality assurance), this is one of the clearest indicators that you’re not running with Agile.
 It’s the developers who made the software who should test it as they move forward.
-They should write automated tests so that they can save time.
-The quality of the work should not be checked at the end of the assembly line; it should be checked every step of the way
+They should write automated tests to save time.
+The quality of the work should not be checked at the end of the assembly line; it should be checked every step of the way.

-It might seem obvious, but building software with Agile methodologies involves clear and direct communication among and between all of stakeholders.
-You can, and should be happy with your work don’t forget to share!
+It might seem obvious, but building software with Agile methodologies involves swift, clear and direct communication among all company stakeholders.

-Agile was created for software engineers, and its value hierarchy is intended to produce an ideal environment for them.
-If there is no spark in your developers’ eyes, then quite possibly there is problem with the way your company applies the agile method.
+Agile was created for software engineers, and it is intended to produce an ideal environment for them.
+If there is no spark in your developers’ eyes, then quite possibly there is problem with the way your company applies the Agile method.

 Agile is built on the notion that software developers should be well rounded.
-Agile teams tend to avoid specializing engineering roles, this allows us to put effort where buisness wants us too.
-Some days we do front end work, some days we do back end work, some days we do dev-ops.
-This fuzzy delimitation of roles also helps us share knowledge so that there is no single point of failure in the system.
+Agile teams tend to avoid over-specializing engineering roles.
+This allows us to move engineering efforts to where the company needs us.
+As needed we can switch from front- end work, to back-end work, to dev-ops.
+Flexible roles also help us share knowledge to prevent or quickly resolve any bug- failure in our systems.